The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 For example, hierarchy is important to German workers, as is respect in the workplace.
 Experience is valued greatly, almost to the point of reverence, and Germans tend to use formal language when addressing each other at work.
 This is changing in some sectors - particularly start-ups, which tend to have a more relaxed, international culture - but any new market entry that ignores German cultural quirks is unlikely to succeed.

 Where banking and fintech is concerned, Germans have a deserved reputation for reticence and caution.
 Privacy is a national obsession, and Germans hate giving away their personal data at all, let alone for free.
 This is one reason why cash use in Germany is higher than in almost any other EU country: it is perceived as being less traceable by authorities.
-One consequence to this is the relatively slow take-up of fintech solutions by Germans.
+One consequence of this is the relatively slow take-up of fintech solutions by Germans.

 Practical challenges include a level of inflation since early 2022 that has significantly reduced people's disposable income.
-Energy inflation has been particularly high, which has hit the manufacturing industry hard and put a squeeze on exports too.
+Energy inflation has been particularly high, which has hit the manufacturing industry hard and put a squeeze on exports, too.

-How do I choose a country for a market entry: Why enter the German market?
+How do I choose a country for a market entry?
+Why enter the German market?

 German market access simplified: Strategies and methods